For me, the best thing about trekking to Everest Base Camp isn’t just the mighty Himalayas.

 Tea houses charge about $2-$3 per night but if you choose to stay in luxurious hotels, it may reach up to $200 or more.
 Private houses could charge quite similar to tea houses.

 Prices may vary drastically in accordance with the time of the year you intend to trek.
 Also, tea houses could provide you accommodation if you choose to eat there.
 But it is always wise to be prepared and confirm in advance.

 Here are some places that you might stop for the night during your trek to EBC.

 This could be your first stop for the night if you do not prefer to head towards your journey right away.
 Heading to Phakding or Namche right away is also a preferred option.
 Lukla is the first stop, and at the lowest altitude.
-This gives you plenty of reason to enjoy the night with better facilities, beautiful village, and a spectacular scenery.
+This gives you plenty of reason to enjoy the night with better facilities, a beautiful village, and spectacular scenery.
 Hotels here are pretty good.
 Expensive chain resorts and many hotels are available to choose from.
-Hotels here could be packed if the weather is bad and flights are cancelled.
+Hotels here could be packed if the weather is bad and flights are canceled.

 3-4 km away from Lukla, Phakding could be your first destination for an overnight sleep if you choose not to stay at Lukla.
 Due to morning flights, most trekkers choose to stay at Phakding.
 There are enough hotels here, you can choose as per your budget and your need.
 A lot of comfortable hotels are available here.

 It is a beautiful village north of Lukla and south of Monjo.

 Namche Bazaar is one of the main stops.
 It is the biggest commercial town in the region.
 This is a scheduled place for acclimatization( twice while heading up and once while descending).
 This obviously makes it a great place to be filled with luxurious hotels and tea houses.
 You get to choose the best that suits your need.